tc39/proposal-partial-application/README.md

 ## The `?` Placeholder Argument

-The `?` placeholder token can be supplied one or more times at the top level of the argument list of a _CallExpression_, _CallMemberExpression_, or `new` (e.g. `f~(?)` or `o.f~(?)`). `?` is **not** an expression, rather it is a syntactic element that indicates special behavior (much like how `` `...` AssignmentExpression `` indicates spread, yet is itself not an expression).
+The `?` placeholder argument can be supplied one or more times at the top level of the argument list of a _CallExpression_, _CallMemberExpression_, or `new` (e.g. `f~(?)` or `o.f~(?)`). `?` is **not** an expression, rather it is a syntactic element that indicates special behavior (much like how `` `...` AssignmentExpression `` indicates spread, yet is itself not an expression).